I think I might be a little crazy.

 You’re (probably) just meeting me and here I am talking about my weight.
 Well let me tell you, it’s a tough topic for me like I’m sure it is for 95% of the women out there.

-But I also know it is something us women dedicate a lot of emotional time and energy to.
+But I also know it is something we women dedicate a lot of emotional time and energy to.
 So I’ve decided to put aside my personal discomfort in favor of sharing my experience with a Fibromyalgia Diet.

 It started in 2007 when I decided I needed to get in shape.
 I lovingly carried around the Freshman 15 (plus a few more) for several years.
-Holy smokes was I tired of it!
+Holy smokes were I tired of it!

-At the time, I still thought Fibromyalgia was maybe a mental disorder and running for miles a day was completely do-able.
+At the time, I still thought Fibromyalgia was maybe a mental disorder, and running for miles a day was completely doable.
 It took a few years, but I dropped about 55-60 pounds and was loving life.
 Then 2013 came around and Fibromyalgia dumped a load of fatigue, pain, and migraines on me that completely stopped my physical activity.
 Oh, and ushered me into the deadly territory known as comfort eating.

 All my hard work went out the door before I could get up, walk over to it, and stop the exodus.